SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

 4. Normally, the cost of a disk I/O is smaller than the estimated one due to the existence of kernel cache buffer.

-   To take it into account, PostgreSQL uses the following hack:
+   To take it into account, PostgreSQL uses the following assumption:

    1. The cost of a random access is assumed to be 1/10th of the actual cost, to model the situation that 90% of reads are found to be resident in cache.